willianeckstein/willianeckstein/README.md

 ### And I'm a Software Engineer

-- 🔭 I’m currently working on Printer do Brasil as a Product Manager
+- 🔭 I’m currently working on Printer do Brasil as a Tech Lead

 - 🌱 But i'm also studying react.js trying to improve my skills to an advanced level